Dog Plasters - Can You Use Plasters on Dogs?

 Can I Use Spray-on Plaster Directly Onto the Wound?

 Yes, be sure to follow the manufacturer's instructions.
 Spray plaster can be sprayed directly onto superficial wounds as a dressing set, i.e., from a sufficient distance.
-This is also possible without any problems for larger wounds on the leg, head, or back.

 On Which Animals Can a Spray Plaster Be Used?